eradiate/eradiate/docs/rst/user_guide/basic_concepts.rst

      algorithm.
 Eradiate provides lightweight interface components to configure them.

-   Kernel dictionary
-     A dictionary describing the scene at the kernel level.
-Kernel dictionaries are created by combining kernel dict parts produced by the various scene elements in the scene and usually depend on contextual data.

    Measure
      A high-level interface to one or several :term:`sensors <sensor>`.
 Measures are associated to specific post-processing tasks managed by